ibm-cloud-docs/vpc/about-placement-groups.md

 Placement groups for {{site.data.keyword.vpc_full}} are used to create placement strategies for managing high availability workloads.
 A placement group contains virtual server instances that share a common placement strategy.
 Placement strategies influence the physical placement of select VPC resources to meet certain workload demands.
 {: shortdesc}

 Placement groups and their assigned resources can be managed by using the UI, CLI, API, and Terraform.
-A placement group can have 1 of 2 placement strategies: [host spread](#host-spread-placement-groups-for-vpc) or [power spread](#power-spread-placement-groups-for-vpc).
+A placement group can have 1 of two placement strategies: [host spread](#host-spread-placement-groups-for-vpc) or [power spread](#power-spread-placement-groups-for-vpc).
 With a VPC resource called `placement-groups`, you can create a policy for placing groups of instances together.
 The `placement-groups` resource is then added to the service `is.placement-groups`.
 For more information about actions that are related to placement group resources, see the placement group events section in [Activity Tracker events](/docs/vpc?topic=vpc-at-events#events-placement-group).

 After the placement group is created, a selected virtual server instance or a group of virtual server instances are assigned to the placement group.
 When you provision these virtual server instances, the virtual server instances are then placed on a compute host in the appropriate zone for the instance based on the placement group strategy.
-The same placement group can be used for instances provisioned on shared public servers in different VPCs.
+The same placement group can be used for instances that are provisioned on shared public servers in different VPCs.

 ### Benefits
 {: #placement-groups-benefits}